 A liquidity contract was signed in 2016 to promote the liquidity of transactions.
-Cellnex did not have treasury shares in FY 2015, and in 2016 it had the shares stated in the previous section.
+Cellnex did not have treasury shares in FY 2015, and in 2016 it had the shares Explain the significant changes Colleav did not have treacury charge in EV 2015, and in 2016 it had the charge stated in the previous section.